Changes during coronavirus (COVID-19)

 - what you want to achieve in your day-to-day life, such as being able to go out more

-You may want the support of an independent advocate to help you express your wishes.
+You may want the support of an independent advocate to help you express your wishes if you have difficulty with this.
+In some cases, the council must arrange an advocate for you.

 Ways to receive the money

-- direct payments – you receive the money from the council and buy your own support services
+- direct payments – you receive the money from the council and buy your own support services, for example, by employing a personal assistant

-- user-controlled trusts – you make the decisions but three or more trustees manage the money and the practical side of things.
+- individual service funds (ISF) – you make the decisions, but a separate service provider manages the money and the practical side of things.

 You can also choose to have a combination of these.
-The council should help you decide the best option for you.
+The council must agree with your choice and should help you make a decision.

 You could use a support planning service (also called a brokerage service).
-Some voluntary organisations offer such services.
-If the brokerage service isn’t free, the cost should be included as part of your personal budget.
+Some voluntary organisations offer them.
+If the support planning service isn’t free, the cost should be included as part of your personal budget.
 Ask your council for details of services in your area.

-If you’re receiving care in a care home or other residential setting, you must also be given a personal budget and a care plan, but you can’t receive direct payments.
+If you’re receiving care in a care home or other setting where housing is provided, you must also be given a personal budget and a care plan, but you can’t receive direct payments.

-If you decide to use your direct payments to employ someone as a carer, you will have some legal responsibilities as an employer.
+If you decide to use your direct payments to employ someone as a care worker (also called a personal assistant) you will have some legal responsibilities as an employer.
 These include:

 - providing contracts and terms of employment